denoland/std/README.md

 ### Global Constants

-The [constants.ts](constants.ts) file includes global values used across various aspects of the codebase.
+The [utils/constants.ts](utils/constants.ts) file includes global values used across various aspects of the codebase.
 Update these values according to your needs.

 ### Blog